Healthy Homes Assessment Omahu

 Rental Property Home Assessments Omahu

-The areas of rental property that are affected through Health Homes Standard.
+Property rental areas that are affected by Health Homes Standard.
 Healthy Homes Standards in Omahu include each:

 • Kitchens